zithro/qubes-doc/arch-spec-0.3.md

 other one, as well as the ability to store them on external storage devices like USB flash drives.

-It is assumed that most of the AppVMs would be based on the same Linux distribution, which makes it pos- sible share the root file system among them all (in a read-only manner, of course).
+It is assumed that most of the AppVMs would be based on the same Linux distribution, which makes it pos- sible to share the root file system among them all (in a read-only manner, of course).

 Qubes provides a special stub-application called AppViewer, that is used to bring all the user applications from various AppVMs onto a common desktop in Dom0 and allows the user to interact with them just as if the applications were natively running there, and not in other VMs.
-For this to work, each AppVM must run a special agent called QubesWM, that can be thought of as of a dedicated Window Manager that the AppViewers interact with.
+For this to work, each AppVM must run a special agent called QubesWM, that can be thought of as a dedicated Window Manager that the AppViewers interact with.
 The AppViewer and QubesWM are described in more detail in the next chapter devoted to secure GUI implementation.

 **4.1.
-Sharing the Root FS among VMs**
+Sharing the Root FS among VMs** (OUTDATED)

 It is expected that the user will use many AppVMs: at least three in case of most users, and probably over 10 in case of more security paranoid users.
 It's thus very important to use an effective scheme for sharing the